2018 NHL Global Series

 Destinations: West Germany, Austria

-While the Canadiens and North Stars were blazing a trail through the Soviet Union, the Stanley Cup champion Edmonton Oilers and the St. Louis Blues traveled to West Germany for the Epson Cup.
+While the Montreal Canadiens and Minnesota North Stars each were blazing a trail through the Soviet Union, the Stanley Cup champion Oilers and the Blues traveled to West Germany for the Epson Cup.

-Both teams held a four-day minicamp in West Germany before joining West German League champion EG Dusseldorf for the three-match tournament.
+The teams each held a four-day minicamp in West Germany before joining West German League champion EG Dusseldorf for the three-game tournament.

 The Blues shocked the champion Oilers and went on to win the tournament with a 2-0 record.